fultonj/zed/adopt/README.md

 to configure the empty control plane to connect to the Ceph cluster running on the standalone wallaby system.

+Use [test.sh](../ng/test.sh) to confirm that Glance on the NG system is using the ceph cluster.

 ## Configure EDPM Compute node

 In this step edpm-compute-1 is configured as a compute node with